American Tower Is Priced For Perfection

 As evidenced by the chart below, mobile data usage is expected to continue to grow as advanced device penetration rises:

-Network deployments will consist of multiple layers—traditional macro cell towers provide a blanket of coverage, while underneath this umbrella, a combination of other technologies are deployed to increase network capacity, particularly in dense urban areas.
+Network deployments will consist of multiple layers - traditional macro cell towers provide a blanket of coverage, while underneath this umbrella, a combination of other technologies is deployed to increase network capacity, particularly in dense urban areas.

 Macro sites will continue to provide wide area coverage for high mobility users and be the core of wireless networks.
 Multiple solutions including DAS, Rooftops, Wi-Fi and Small Cell networks will complement the coverage provided by towers.

-Note: Update: Landmark Infrastructure May Soon Get The Shelf Space It Deserves.